 But if a team is named “Project Pitch”, the reason of creation is less obvious.
 In that case, you’re going to need to ask the person who knows best: the owner of that team.

-Automatically collect information from owners with ShareGate Apricot's Teams chatbot
+Automatically collect information from owners with ShareGate’s Teams chatbot

-Instead of reaching out to each owner manually, activate the ShareGate Apricot bot to ask for this information automatically.
-A conversational bot integrates seamlessly with users' existing workflow in Teams, helping reduce friction and context-switching to keep productivity at its highest possible level.
+Instead of reaching out to each owner manually, activate ShareGate’s Teams bot to ask for this information automatically.
+A conversational bot integrates seamlessly with users’ existing workflow in Teams, helping reduce friction and context-switching to keep productivity at its highest possible level.

-Here's how it works: When ShareGate Apricot detects a new Microsoft 365 group, our chatbot automatically contacts the owner via direct message in Teams and asks them for its reason of creation.
+Here’s how it works: When ShareGate detects a new Microsoft 365 group, our chatbot automatically contacts the owner via direct message in Teams and asks them for its reason of creation and level of sensitivity.

-To make it easy for owners to make a decision, the bot presents them with pre-defined 'Group purpose' options to choose between—then relates their selection back to you.
+To make it easy for owners to make a decision, the bot presents them with pre-defined “Group purpose” and “Group sensitivity” options to choose between—then relates their selections back to you.

-In the ShareGate Apricot UI, click on Settings, then slide the toggle next to Activate the ShareGate Apricot bot in Teams.
+In the ShareGate UI, click on Settings, then select the Categorization tab from the left-hand navigation.
+Slide the toggle next to Microsoft Teams chatbot to the right.